Unbiasing Hamiltonian Monte Carlo algorithms for a general Hamiltonian function: Introduction

 In practice, the output of~$\varphi_{\Delta t}^{\GSV,\rev}$ provides a proposal move when three successive conditions are met: \begin{itemize} \item the GSV scheme~\eqref{eq:GSV_intro} can be solved from an initial condition~$(q^{0},p^{0})$, in which case the obtained configuration is denoted by~$(q^{1},p^{1})$; \item the GSV scheme can be solved from~$S(q^{1},p^{1})=(q^{1},-p^{1})$, in which case the obtained configuration is denoted by~$(q^{2},p^{2})$; \item $S$-reversibility is observed.
 For GSV, this reduces to the condition~$q^{2}=q^{0}$ (see Lemma~\ref{lem:solver_rev_from_flow_rev_gsv} below). \end{itemize} If one of the conditions is not met, the proposal move is rejected.
-We make precise practical implementations of the algorithm using Newton's method in Sections~\ref{subsec:practical_numerial_solver_newton_method}, see Algorithms~\ref{alg:newton_practice} and~\ref{alg:psi_dt_rev}.
+We make precise practical implementations of the algorithm using Newton's method in Sections~\ref{subsec:practical_numerial_solver_newton_method}, see Algorithms~\ref{alg:newton_practice} and~\ref{alg:psi_dt_rev}. \item Second, we discuss the consistency of the obtained algorithms with Langevin and overdamped Langevin dynamics.
+In particular, we prove in Section~\ref{subsec:RMHMC_overdamped_Langevin} that RMHMC yields a very efficient consistent discretization of the overdamped Langevin dynamics with position-dependent diffusion coefficient:

+Indeed, the rejection probability due to the Metropolis--Hastings procedure scales as~$\rmO(h^{3/2})$ (where $h$ is the time step discretization of the overdamped Langevin dynamics) instead of the usual~$\rmO(h^{1/2})$ obtained when using a Metropolized Euler--Maruyama scheme (\emph{i.e.}~the MALA algorithm)~\cite{fathi_2017}.
+As already mentionned above, we believe this is interesting since such dynamics arise in many contexts, for numerical and physical reasons.
+Indeed, position-dependent diffusion coefficients are used to precondition the overdamped Langevin dynamics, which leads to better mixing properties~\cite{leimkuhler_2018,garbuno_2020,liu_2022}.
+Overdamped Langevin dynamics with position-dependent diffusion coefficients also appear naturally to model various physical and biological processes~\cite{saffman_1975,jardat_1999} and efficient numerical methods to integrate these dynamics have been recently proposed in~\cite{phillips_2023} for example. \end{itemize}

 In the subsequent sections, we present the results in a more general setting than the one used in this introduction.
 Our approach offers a framework to sample without bias the invariant probability measure of a stochastic process, provided that the numerical scheme satisfies certain reversibility properties.
-In particular, we also discuss the Implicit Midpoint Rule (IMR) integrator of the Hamiltonian dynamics~\eqref{eq:hamiltonian_dynamics}, and adapt the argument to other types of phase-space dynamics, such as for the Generalized Hybrid Metropolis--Adjusted Langevin Algorithm (GHMALA) introduced in~\cite{poncet_2017}, see Section~\ref{subsec:ghmala} below.
+In particular, we also discuss the Implicit Midpoint Rule (IMR) integrator of the Hamiltonian dynamics~\eqref{eq:hamiltonian_dynamics} which is also commonly used in the literature~\cite{brofos_2021,brofos_2021_b,kook_2022,kook_2023}, and adapt the argument to other types of phase-space dynamics, such as for the Generalized Hybrid Metropolis--Adjusted Langevin Algorithm (GHMALA) introduced in~\cite{poncet_2017}, see Section~\ref{subsec:ghmala} below.

 Let us emphasize that this work focuses on unbiasedness, namely establishing that the target probability measure~$\mu$ is invariant for the (G)HMC algorithms we introduce in Section~\ref{sec:unbiased_HMC_schemes_implicit_integrators} with general Hamiltonian functions.
 To prove ergodicity, one needs to show that the Markov chains generated by these algorithms are in addition irreducible.
 This has been studied for the (G)HMC algorithms with separable Hamiltonian functions in~\cite{cances_2007,livingstone_2019,durmus_2020}, but irreducibility for nonseparable Hamiltonian functions will not be further discussed in this work.